Infrastructure charges

 Infrastructure agreements

-An infrastructure agreement is a contractual agreement between Council and a developer to establish obligations and entitlements for each party.
+An infrastructure agreement is a contractual arrangement between Council and a developer that establishes obligations and entitlements for each party.
 It includes a schedule of infrastructure and the timings of payment of charges or provision of infrastructure.

-If you wish to request for an Infrastructure Agreement, please submit the completed Infrastructure agreement request notice by email:
+If you wish to request to enter into an infrastructure agreement, submit the completed infrastructure agreement request notice by email:

 You can obtain a copy of an infrastructure agreement from Council for a fee, or view a copy at one of Council's Regional Business Centres.
-To do so you should make a request by email and include the address of the infrastructure agreement.
-Council will contact you to arrange for the inspection or purchase of the document.
+To view a copy, email your request, including the address of the infrastructure agreement.
+Council will contact you to arrange document inspections or purchase.

 More information

-For more information about infrastructure charges, contact Council by:
+For more information about infrastructure charges, contact Council via:

 • email